The Business Case for Open Data

 Economic analysis has confirmed the significant contribution to economic growth and productivity achievable through an open data agenda.
 Governments, the private sector, individuals and communities all stand to benefit from the innovation and information that will inform investment, drive the creation of new industries, and inform decision making and research.
 To mark a step change in the way valuable information is created and reused, the G20 should release information as open data.

-In May 2014, Omidyar Network commissioned Lateral Economics to undertake economic analysis on the potential of open data to support the G20’s 2% growth target and illustrate how an open data agenda can make a significant contribution to economic growth and productivity.
+In May 2014, Omidyar Network commissioned Lateral Economics to undertake economic analysis on the potential of open data to support the G20’s 2% growth target and illustrate how an open data agenda can make a significant contribution to economic and financial growth and productivity.
 Combining all G20 economies, output could increase by USD 13 trillion cumulatively over the next five years.
 Implementation of open data policies would thus boost cumulative G20 GDP by around 1.1 percentage points (almost 55%) of the G20’s 2% growth target over five years.